 Chronic myeloid leukemia (CML) is a type of leukemia—a cancer of the bone marrow and blood.
 This disease is sometimes referred to as chronic myelogenous leukemia.

-The American Cancer Society estimates that more than 6,500 people will be diagnosed with CML in 2015.
-About one out of every 10 new cases of leukemia is CML.
+The American Cancer Society estimates that about 6,700 people are diagnosed with CML each year in the U.S. About one out of every 10 new cases of leukemia is CML.

 What Is CML?

 Leukemia begins in the bone marrow.
 Myeloid, or myelogenous, leukemias occur in bone marrow cells that normally become red blood cells, some types of white blood cells, and platelets.

 How quickly leukemia progresses and how the leukemia cells replace normal blood and marrow cells differ with each type of leukemia.
 When it’s acute, leukemia quickly prevents a large proportion of early blood cells from maturing.
 In chronic leukemia, more healthy blood cells get a chance to mature, so symptoms usually come on more gradually, and they are less severe at first.

 In CML, too many blood stem cells become granulocytes—a type of white blood cell.
 These abnormal granulocytes, also called CML or leukemia cells, multiply just like other cells.
 But the CML cells grow and survive better than normal cells.
 Over time they crowd out healthy cells the body needs.

 To understand leukemia, it helps to have basic knowledge of the bone marrow and how healthy blood cells form and what they do.